Every year on International Day of Older Persons we like to focus on the older people within our business, both our service users and our care staff.

 What do I need to know about returning to work after retirement?

-One of the biggest concerns we hear about is “if I return to work after retiring will it affect my pension’.
 The answer is no, any additional earnings will not reduce the pension you receive.
 However you will need to take into account that the combination of your salary and your pension are considered your taxable income.
 If you are working and paying tax, the tax code against your earnings will recognise your pension as well.

-Another thing to be aware of is if you’re over the State Pension age (65), you will not find yourself automatically enrolled into a workplace pension by your employer.
+Another thing to be aware of is if you’re over the State Pension age (66), you will not find yourself automatically enrolled into a workplace pension by your employer.
 However, as long as you are earning at least £6396.00 per annum (correct as of 2022/23), you still have the right to opt into your employers workplace pension up to the age of 74.
 Find out more about that here.

 How do Cera help older people realise their full potential with a fulfilling “unretirement” career in care?

 Whether you are seeking flexible hours to fit around your retirement plans, or simply seeking a role where you get to give back and make a difference in your local community, careers in care are perfect.
+Our care roles offer opportunities to provide personal care, emotional support, and assistance with daily activities in various care settings.

 Don't believe us?
 Why not hear from some of our carers to find out how they discover careers in care.

 Sue said: “Prior to starting my career in care, I worked as a transport supervisor for seventeen years.
 However after caring for my mum, I found that when she passed I needed something that would fill my time and give me a more rewarding experience.
 Over the last twenty three years I have worked in care and a lot has changed, but one thing that doesn’t is that people will always need support like this.
 It isn’t always easy but I take pride in giving people the good care they deserve, for whatever time they have left.
-I plan to retire within the next couple of years but at the moment enjoy doing regular weekly hours to keep me busy.
+I plan to retire within the next couple of years but at the moment I enjoy doing regular weekly hours to keep me busy.
 After retirement I will likely reduce my hours but continue working part time as long as I am able!”

 Myra said: "I had a friend who worked in care and recommended it to me but after going out with her on a few calls I wasn't sure I could do it.
 Thankfully, she encouraged me and kept pushing me.
 I’m so glad she did and I was lucky enough to have her as a wonderful mentor who trained me up.
 Things have changed since I first started in care but honestly, I much prefer some of it.
 The training updates in particular are much easier on a laptop at home, in my own time.
 I’m 69, and after 22 years in care I can’t imagine doing anything else!
 I would be bored if I gave up working full-time.
 It’s such a rewarding job and I get up every day, looking forward to working and making a difference in the lives of others.
 If that ever changes I would consider retiring but at the moment I plan to continue working in this job for as long as I am able to!"